awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 To update a package, issue the same `dotnet add` command you used to install it\.
 If you do not specify a version number, the latest version is installed\.
 For experimental modules, again, you must specify an explicit version number\.

-For more information on managing packages using the `dotnet` command, see [Install and Manage Packages Using the dotnet CLI](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli)\.
+For more information about managing packages using the `dotnet` command, see [Install and Manage Packages Using the dotnet CLI](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli)\.

 ### The `nuget` command<a name="csharp-vs-nuget-command"></a>